amh4/my_cv/README.md

 [LaingBuisson Award for Innovation](https://laingbuissonawards.com/previous-years-2/)

 I often think that I would need a thousand lifetimes to try and pursue everything I find interesting but sadly that’s not an option right now.
-After the worst of the pandemic was over I have taken the time to evaluate what I truly enjoy doing; building things, solving problems and being on a never ending learning curve.
+After the worst of the pandemic was over for the healthcare sectore I have taken the time to evaluate what I truly enjoy doing; building things, solving problems and being on a never ending learning curve.
 With that in mind and being heavily exposed to the tech development process at Lifted I decided to become a Software Engineer.
 Something which I can't believe I didn't think of years ago!

 ## Projects
 **A selection of group/solo projects built using Agile methods as well as solo projects**